oopsla18llvmtwin/llvmtwin-ae/README.md

 # Getting Started

+Updates:

 - 11/July 00:51 AM AOE : The IP address of a sample machine is 147.46.219.145:8126, but it's compiling LLVM/Rust yet
 - 11/July 11:35 AM AOE : Having a problem in compiling Rust, finding out the reason..
+- 12/July 05:26 AM AOE : Compiled & Copied Rust from another machine due to unknown compilation error.
+It will work in the virtual machine anyway.
+Minor updates in scripts.
+SPEC CPU 2017 isn't included in the VM.

 ## Prerequisite